zurgeg/WiiLink24-Bot/README.md

-# WiiLink24 Bot
+# Mirage (Formerly WiiLink24 Bot)
-A discord bot for the WiiLink24 Discord Server.
+A General Purpose Discord Bot.

 ## Running
 1. Fill in config.example.py and copy it to config.py